log2timeline/l2tscaffolder/docs/sources/user/Setting-Up-Virtualenv.md

-# Setting up scaffolder in virtualenv
+# Setting up L2t scaffolder in a virtualenv

 For development purposes, l2t\_scaffolder can be installed using virtualenv (preferred method).